AdobeDocs/experience-manager-cloud-manager.en/help/using/managing-pipelines.md

 ![Step summary](/help/assets/configure-pipelines/pipeline-step.png)

-Tap or click the **View details** link to reveal the **Duration** section.
+Click the **View details** link to reveal the **Duration** section.
 This includes the average duration for the pipeline based on the historical trend for that program.

 ![Duration](/help/assets/configure-pipelines/duration.png)

-If your pipeline contained a **Code Scanning** step, which raised issues, you can tap or click the **Download Details** button to view a list of [code quality tests](/help/using/code-quality-testing.md) that did not pass.
+If your pipeline contained a **Code Scanning** step, which raised issues, you can click the **Download Details** button to view a list of [code quality tests](/help/using/code-quality-testing.md) that did not pass.

 ![Code quality issues](assets/managing-pipelines-code-quality-issues.png)